 Pharmacy today is more than dispensing medication from behind a counter.
 Now more than ever, pharmacists play an integral role in the health care team, helping influence the quality of patient outcomes.

-For more than 88 years, McWhorter School of Pharmacy has combined scholarship, practice, and service to produce pharmacists who are committed to transforming the health of the nation and world through pharmacy.
+For 89 years, McWhorter School of Pharmacy has combined scholarship, practice, and service to produce pharmacists who are committed to transforming the health of the nation and world through pharmacy.
 Students experience remarkable interprofessional education opportunities that uniquely prepare them for today’s health care environment, and there are numerous opportunities for students to travel abroad as part of electives and pharmacy practice experiences.

-In addition to the Doctor of Pharmacy program, the school offers the Pharm.D./M.P.H. and Pharm.D./M.B.A. joint degree programs.
-On average, more than 90% of pharmacy graduates have employment offers prior to graduation, and first-time NAPLEX pass rates and residency match rates consistently exceed the national averages.
+In addition to the Doctor of Pharmacy program, the school offers the PharmD/MPH, PharmD/MBA, PharmD/MHIA, and PharmD/MS Law joint-degree programs.
+On average, more than 90% of Pharmacy graduates have employment offers prior to graduation, and first-time NAPLEX pass rates and residency match rates consistently exceed the national averages.
 McWhorter offers two highly regarded Post-Graduate Year One (PGY1) residency programs and is a recipient of NIH funding.
 Home to Samford’s Center for Healthcare Innovation and Patient Outcomes Research and the Pharmaceutical Sciences Research Institute, McWhorter School of Pharmacy provides essential resources to the profession and community.

 School of Health Professions

 No industry today is more dynamic or growing faster than health care.
 For those called to a life spent caring for others, the School of Health Professions offers a vast array of specialties and fields of study.
-The school is made up of three departments: Communication Sciences and Disorders, Kinesiology, and Physical Therapy.
-Undergraduate majors include athletic training, communication sciences and disorders, exercise science (pre-physical therapy), health sciences, sport administration, and sports medicine (pre-medicine).
-Graduate programs include athletic training, speech language pathology, and physical therapy.
+The school is made up of four departments: Cardiopulmonary Sciences, Communication Sciences and Disorders, Kinesiology, and Physical Therapy.
+Undergraduate majors include Communication Sciences and Disorders, Exercise Science (Pre-physical Therapy), Health Sciences, Respiratory Care, Sport Administration, and Sports Medicine (Pre-medicine).
+Graduate programs include Athletic Training, Speech Language Pathology, Respiratory Care, and Physical Therapy.

-A number of majors in the School of Health Professions prepare students for graduate and professional programs, including medicine, physician assistant, dentistry, optometry, physical therapy, occupational therapy, and speech language pathology.
-More than 93% of health professions students who apply to graduate or professional school are accepted.
+A number of majors in the School of Health Professions prepare students for graduate and professional programs, including Medicine, Physician Assistant, Dentistry, Optometry, Physical Therapy, Occupational Therapy, and Speech Language Pathology.
+More than 94% of health professions students who apply to graduate or professional school are accepted.
 Regardless of your chosen major, every department and every major displays a steadfast commitment to preparing skilled, compassionate practitioners who are prepared to serve in today’s health care environment.

 School of Public Health

 In the School of Public Health, students pursue a variety of disciplines focused on preventing disease and promoting improved health among entire communities and populations.
 Students work together to address some of the most difficult challenges to human health, from access to health care to violence and the return of infectious diseases.
-The School includes three departments: Nutrition and Dietetics, Public Health, and Social Work.
-Undergraduate majors include foods and nutrition, nutrition and dietetics, and public health.
-Graduate programs are offered in public health and social work in addition to a dietetic internship.
-There are also many joint-degree options for students in the School of Public Health, including a Pharm.D./M.P.H.
+The School includes five departments: Nutrition and Dietetics, Health Informatics and Information Management, Healthcare Administration, Public Health, and Social Work.
+Undergraduate majors include Healthcare Administration, Foods and Nutrition, Nutrition and Dietetics, and Public Health.
+Graduate programs are offered in Healthcare Administration, Health Informatics and Analytics, Nutrition, Public Health, and Social Work in addition to a dietetic internship.
+There are also many joint-degree options for students in the School of Public Health.